Xeus-Territory/obsidian_world/content/Tech Second Brain/Personal/Personal Projects Management.md

 >- ✍ : On progressing, It usually attaches with `github` and blog
 >- 🚧 : Pending, just stop like a note, and idea to doing something around that.
 Waiting for new information LOL
 >- ✅ : Already hand on and release as blog, , find in [[All Blogs|all blogs page]]
+>- ⌛ : On my way, just wait for couple weeks

 # Kubewekend
 ## Setup Self Kubernetes Cluster in locally ✍